 - Child rate applies to 18 years and under

-- Disabled children aged 18 years and under will be charged the normal child admission rate, as above
+- Disabled children aged 18 years and under will be charged the normal child admission rate, as above; carers are free

 From M4 (approx 15 mins)

 After a few miles turn right onto the A433 (signed Cirencester) .
 Continue on this road for approx 3 miles and the Arboretum is on your left.

 Exit at Junction 13 onto the A419 (towards Stroud).

 After going though Nailsworth, come to traffic lights at X-roads.

 Turn left onto A4135 to Tetbury.